one-ware/one-ware.com/docs/studio/02-changelog.md

 sidebar_label:  Changelog
 ---

+## 0.18.2.0

+- Add snippet support for completion
+- Added snippets for VHDL and Verilog completion
+- Fix changelog not loading after update
+- Fix completion getting out of sync with LSP

 ## 0.18.1.0

 - Fix two possible crashes caused by invalid highlighting due to out of sync LS with editor